carlosp420/nymphalidae_diversification/MS.md

 hostplant, grasses, during the climatic cooling in the Oligocene [@pena2008].
-Thus, it is somewhat surprising that part of Satyrini (the subtribes Euptychiina, Satyrina and Pronophilina) were found to have accelerated diversification in only 17% of the trees from the posterior distribution.
+Thus, it is somewhat surprising that part of Satyrini (the subtribes Euptychiina, Satyrina and Pronophilina) were found to have accelerated diversification in only 13% of probabilities in the trees from the posterior distribution.
 Although this can be attributed to low phylogenetic signal [posterior probability value = 0.6 for this clade in @wahlberg2009], the clade Satyrini is very robust [posterior probability value = 1.0 for this clade in @wahlberg2009]